 This ceremony also included a Jewish wedding tradition, the presence of the Huppah (also known as Chuppah), which consists of a beautiful lace canopy suspended from 4 decorative posts.
 The Bride and Groom were standing on a Ukrainian embroidered scarf (rushnyk), under the Huppah, throughout the wedding ceremony.

-Once the Bride and Groom were pronounced as husband and wife, a Jewish tradition of the glass breaking ceremony took place.
-A wine glass, wrapped in a white cloth napkin, was placed on the floor in front of the Groom, to step on and to crush.
+Once the Bride and Groom were pronounced husband and wife, a Jewish tradition of the glass-breaking ceremony took place.
+A wine glass, wrapped in a white cloth napkin, was placed on the floor in front of the Groom, to step on and crush.
 It is a symbol of their strong marriage bond, and the shattered glass signifies the many pieces needed to make one whole, successful relationship and marriage, which can only be dissolved if all the glass pieces can be glued back together again (which is never).

 Another significant part of a Ukrainian wedding is the greeting of the Bride and Groom with wine, bread, and salt, by their parents.